edgedb/easy-edgedb/chapter6/answers.md

 };
 ```

-Now their names are 'Woman 1 the Great', 'Mina Murray the Great', and so on.
+Now their names are 'Vampire Woman 1 the Great', 'Mina Murray the Great', and so on.

 **Bonus question**: to undo this, just set `name` to the same string minus the last 10 characters using `[0:-10]`: